Munich or Berlin: Which German City to Visit?

 The best way to explore the city is to purchase a travel pass that includes journeys made on Berlin’s extensive train and tram network.

 While some of Berlin’s attractions are clustered together.
-For example, Berlin’s cathedral and the museums on museum island, or the Brandenburg Gate being a short walk away from the Memorial to the Murdered Jews of Europe, these clusters are often far away from one another.
-Walking between sites would take far too long, so save your feet and grab a travel pass for your city break.
+For example, Berlin’s cathedral and the museums on Museum Island, or the Brandenburg Gate is a short walk away from the Memorial to the Murdered Jews of Europe, these clusters are often far away from one another.

 Affordability